-The present study collected and compiled the number of COVID-19 cases data at the city level from the WHO situation reports, health websites of different countries, and some data were also collected from the news bulletin, where all cases were regularly updated.
+The present study compiled the number of COVID-19 cases data at the city level from the WHO situation reports, health websites of different countries, and cross-reference updates from national news bulletins.
 Air temperature and absolute humidity are two critical variables that may contribute to higher community transmission (Sajadi et al. 2020).
 In the context of COVID-19, the survival and transmission rates of viruses are mostly higher in the regions with low humidity and cold temperature (Ficetola and Rubolini 2020).
-Hence, it was hypothesized that the higher the relative humidity and temperature, the lower the number of coronaviruses cases.
-Therefore, for the present analysis, the study used temperature and temperature-dependent bioclimatic variables (e.g., average diurnal temperature range, minimum temperature of the coldest month, average temperature of the coldest quarter, and temperature seasonality) and relative humidity as predictors.
+Hence, it is hypothesized that the higher the relative humidity and temperature, the lower the number of coronaviruses cases.
+Therefore, for the present analysis, we used temperature and temperature-dependent bioclimatic variables (e.g., average diurnal temperature range, minimum temperature of the coldest month, average temperature of the coldest quarter, and temperature seasonality) and relative humidity as predictors.
 For each city, we extracted the average monthly temperature and the average relative humidity data from the ECMWF ERA-5 reanalysis for January to April 2020 (Hersbach and Dee 2016).
-The month with a maximum number of reported cases was considered to tabulate temperature and relative humidity predictors data for the respective countries.
+We tabulated the month with the maximum number of recorded cases by temperature and relative humidity data for the respective countries.
 The bioclimatic data of all selected countries were extracted from the worldclim historical dataset with a 1 km resolution.
 To control for over-dispersion, we choose the maximum reported cases based on climate for the month, for example January for China and March for Italy.

 2.3 Modelling approach

 We analyzed the cases using a BRT model across the climatic regions and the countries with a large number of cases.
 The BRT model was constructed by multiple regression models, and the best iteration of the model was performed by optimizing prediction performance (Yahaya et al. 2018).
-In this study module of a stochastic gradient boosting tree has been used in the BRT model, which was proposed by Friedman (2002).
-The motivation for boosting regression was to improving various weak learners by combining two powerful procedures: regression tree and boosting (Elith et al. 2008; Hastie et al. 2011; Hair et al. 1995).
+We used the module of a stochastic gradient boosting tree proposed by Friedman (2002).
+The motivation for boosting regression was to improve various weak learners by combining two powerful procedures: regression tree and boosting (Elith et al. 2008; Hastie et al. 2011; Hair et al. 1995).
 More specifically, in BRT model ensemble predictions generated by the feed of base learner predictions into the meta learner (Hastie et al. 2011).
-By using the stochastic gradient boosting approach it improve and extends the regression tree (Hastie et al. 2011).
+A stochastic gradient boosting approach improves and extends the regression tree (Hastie et al. 2011).
 Gradient Boosting comes from its connection to the Gradient Descent in numerical optimization to optimize a function (Hastie et al. 2011).
-The main advantages of using BRT model that it has the advantages of both boosting approach as well as regression tree such as computational efficiency, high interpretability, conceptual simplicity, and so on.
+The main advantages of using BRT model that it has the advantages of both boosting and regression tree enabling computational efficiency, high interpretability and conceptual simplicity.